GA-Dallas/The_FERN_Stack/README.md

 1. We'll use property initializer syntax for cleanliness
 2. We need a `text` state property to store input data from our form
 3. We'll store a collection of todo objects inside a `todos` array property
-4. Later on we'll explore how firebase handles authentication, so we'll setup a properties to store data based on authentication state.
+4. Later on we'll explore how firebase handles authentication, so we'll setup properties to store data based on authentication state.

 <hr>